vishvAsa/notes/biology/organism/health/disease/infection/viral/wuhan_epidemic/Infection/spread/_index.md

   - Tablighi Jamaat gathering in Delhi spread the infection to many places.
 - MH consistent trouble spot.

+### Vaccine recognition
+#### EU
+- AZ recognized but not COVISHIELD (objection to 20% modification).
+- Chinese Sinopharm and Sinovac recognized and not the COVAXIN from India

 ## World
 - 202105 - Joe Biden waives IPO on COVID vaccines.
 Germany resists.
 Rich countries continue to hoard vaccines.
 - 202104 - 2nd wave.